Accudio/alistair-shepherd/src/writing/edinburgh-festivals-26.md

 ### Diana: The Untold and Untrue Story — ⭐⭐

 Womp womp.
 I wanted to enjoy this with all the hype but it kinda just sucked.
 There were fun bits but it was just too over the top (but not in a good way) for me to enjoy it.
 It didn't flow and felt like it dragged so much.
-It was the first night?
+It *was* the first night?

 [Awkward Productions](https://linktr.ee/awkwardprods) — [Diana the Untold and Untrue Story on edfringe.com](https://www.edfringe.com/tickets/whats-on/diana-the-untold-and-untrue-story)

 ### 5 Mistakes That Changed History — ⭐⭐

 I like the idea but it was pretty weak history communication in my opinion, with bad jokes and references rammed in clumsily.
-Unfortunate, as this should totally be for me but it just wasn't very good.
+Unfortunate, as this should totally be for me but it just wasn't that good.

 [Mistakes That Changed History](https://www.historymistakes.com) — [5 Mistakes That Changed History on edfringe.com](https://www.edfringe.com/tickets/whats-on/5-mistakes-that-changed-history)